the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 ## Making hardware citable

-In contrast to data and software, there is no recommendatation for hardware citation yet.
+In contrast to data and software, there is no recommendation for hardware citation yet.
 However, we think it is good practice to treat hardware citation similarly to other research ouptuts {ref}`cm-citable`.
 Making open hardware citable is indeed useful for academic and research output.
 The use of archives that can assign persistent identifiers (DOI) can help to guarantee specific versions/releases of the hardware project available over the long term.